- Modular programming allows large applications to be divided into independent modules, making them easier to maintain and expand.

 When working with modules, two fundamental types of variables arise:

-The intelligent use of local and global variables is essential to avoid errors and ensure that each module performs its function correctly without interfering with other blocks of code.
-To learn more about data management in modular programming, check out programming fundamentals and basic concepts.
+The intelligent use of local and global variables is essential to avoid errors and ensure that each module performs its function correctly without conflicting with other code blocks.
+To learn more about data management in modular programming, review programming fundamentals and basic concepts.

 Challenges and considerations of modular programming